10 Tips to Raising Backyard Chickens

 This post contains affiliate links to products we recommend.
 We do make a portion off any you may purchase.
 See full disclosure here.

+Mr. Homestead has been raising chickens since he was about 12 years old.
 Naturally, he is the one I go to for chicken raising advice.
 Not only does he know his stuff, but he really is like a chicken whisperer.
 They love him.
 (And not just because he brings them food.
 I bring them food and they don't love me like they love him.)

 I asked him specifically to put together a list of his top ten tips for someone looking to start a backyard chicken farm.